Currently held on consignment at Andrews Oakville

 A BIT OF HISTORY

 One of the most famous makers of Italian Murano art glass is Luigi Onesto.
 Born in Murano, Italy to a family of glass-makers, Luigi was immersed in the art from an early age.
 At 15, he honed his craft during his apprenticeship at Gambaro & Poggi, one of the oldest and leading glass making companies in Italy at the time.
-Eventually, he founded his own art glass studio, Vetreria Artistica Oball, where he now works with his sons.
+Eventually, he founded his own art glass studio, Vetreria Artistica Oball in 1978, where he now works with his sons.

 Luigi’s work is characterised by his exceptionally skilled use of the Sommerso technique.
 Sommerso involves layering multiple colours of glass for a very distinctive and beautiful effect.
 It is not a simple process by any means and in the hands of lesser artists the effect is often ruined by the presence of air bubbles between the layers.